wizardyesterday/DspBuildingBlocks/README.txt

 works out.

 Now, why would I want to have a phase corrector when I have an NCO?
-Well, sometimes data is provided in polar format rather than Cartisian format.
+Well, sometimes data is provided in polar format rather than Cartesian format.
 When implementing frequency correction, you can counteract the phase rotation (from sample to sample) by merely subtracting the current phase of a phase accumulator.
 The only function that the phase corrector is to provide the